ChristopherPHolder/app-speed/apps/audit-runner/README.md

 To achieve decoupling in order to make the system more modular, easier to understand, change, and update.

-**Implementation**
+**Implementation:**

-Abstractions are not defined in the cli they implemented in a separate lib called cli interfaces.
+Abstractions are not defined in the app they are implemented in a separate lib called cli interfaces.